joeyqlim/good.sg/README.md

 # good.sg

 ## Technologies Used
-- Front end: HTML, CSS, Bootstrap
+- Front end: HTML, CSS, JavaScript
 - Back end: Node.js, Express, MongoDB, Mongoose
-- Libraries: EJS, Multer, Cloudinary, bcrypt, Passport.js, moment.js
+- Libraries and Tools: Bootstrap, EJS, Multer, Cloudinary, bcrypt, Passport.js, moment.js

 ## Description
 A microblog website where users can share their good deeds or behaviour (no matter how small), in an effort to cultivate a kind, civilized and considerate society.
 Built in Singapore, for Singapore, categories focus on public transport, public health, environment, charity and road safety.